qmacro/autodidactics/_posts/2021-04-28-unpacking-tips.markdown

 So what is the command that is producing the output that will be substituted and assigned to the `HEADREFNAME` variable here?
 Let's have a look:

+{% raw %}
 ```bash
 echo ${{ github.event.ref }} | awk -F'/' '{print $NF}')
 ```
+{% endraw %}

 Remember that the definition context here is a GitHub Actions workflow definition.
-This is where the `${{ ... }}` comes from - it's not a shell expression; rather, it's an [expression in the workflow definition format](https://docs.github.com/en/actions/reference/context-and-expression-syntax-for-github-actions).
+This is where the {% raw %}`${{ ... }}`{% endraw %} comes from - it's not a shell expression; rather, it's an [expression in the workflow definition format](https://docs.github.com/en/actions/reference/context-and-expression-syntax-for-github-actions).
 It basically means that the value of the property `github.event.ref` is substituted; this is before the line is executed by Bash.

 Assuming for now that the value of `github.event.ref` is indeed `refs/head/main` this amounts to: